Take Over (James Bond)

 Take Over is an unpublished 1970 James Bond novel purportedly written by Ian Fleming six years after his death.
 Spy author Donald McCormick believes this "remarkable story" is perhaps Ian Fleming's strangest legacy.
 In 1970 a retired bank officer and his daughter who have never been identified claimed to have transcribed works from the "great yonder" by deceased authors.
 None of the works has ever been published.

 Plot

 Few details are known other than the plot involves "a poisonous gas which will enable its users to dominate the world."
 Peter Fleming conceded that this was "the sort of preposterous, cosmic story-line which might have occurred to Ian."
-Traditional Bond elements such as M, Miss Moneypenny and Universal Exports also appear, though the story contains more sex than other Bond novels.
+Traditional James Bond elements such as M, Miss Moneypenny and Universal Exports also appear, though the story contains more sex than other Bond novels.